Dangerous (Kardinal Offishall song)

-"Dangerous" is a song by Canadian rapper Kardinal Offishall featuring American singer Akon.
-Produced by DJ Kemo and hAZEL, it was the first single from his fourth album, Not 4 Sale.
+"Dangerous" is a song by Canadian rapper Kardinal Offishall featuring Senegalese-American singer Akon.
+Produced by DJ Kemo and Häzel, it was the first single from his fourth album, Not 4 Sale.
 It was released to radio in March 2008, and on iTunes on April 1.
 On the week of May 13, at the American iTunes Store, the song was offered as a free download (Single of the Week).
 The song won the award for Single of the Year at the 2009 Juno Awards.
-In January 2023, the single was certified 4× platinum by Music Canada.
+In January 2023, the single was certified 4× platinum by Music Canada and 3× platinum by the RIAA.

 Music video

 The music video was shot in Miami, Florida and directed by Gil Green.
 It debuted in early May on AOL.com.
 It starts off with a girl (Chanta Patton) passing by Kardinal, Akon, and friends as all of them watch her and follow her.
 Most of the scenes start by zooming out of objects such as sunglasses, a drinking cup, etc. It has scenes in a restaurant, a club, and a beach.
 There are cameo appearances in the video by DJ Khaled, Red Cafe, Black Chiney, Clinton Sparks, and more.